Back

 View source

-Key Areas Under Scrutiny
+Key Areas of ATO Scrutiny

-ATO Assistant Commissioner Anita Challen stated that rental income, cash jobs, work-related deductions, and online side gigs are under scrutiny.
-The ATO cautions against acting on tax advice that appears "too good to be true."
+ATO Assistant Commissioner Anita Challen stated that rental income, cash jobs, work-related deductions, and online side gigs are being closely examined.
+The ATO cautions taxpayers against acting on advice that appears "too good to be true," noting that AI-generated advice may rely on outdated or non-Australian tax systems.

 Rental Property Deductions

+The ATO will closely examine rental income and deductions for properties, including short-stay and informal arrangements.
 Accounting firm BDO noted that new guidance may prevent property owners from claiming holding costs (e.g., interest, council rates, insurance) if the property is deemed primarily for private or holiday use rather than generating rental income.

 Valid Deductions